frank038/wdesktop4/README.md

 - left mouse button for each item operations
 - right mouse button for some operations
 - center mouse button for other functions
-- easy creation of more thumbnailers.
+- easy creation of more thumbnailers
+- desktop files support (programs).

 Do not support multi monitors.
 May have some unknown issues.